Change Management Vs. Project Management

 3. Focus

-When it comes to Project Management, the primary focus would be on the tasks and activities which are necessary to implement and thus develop technical solutions in completing a project.
+When it comes to Project Management, the primary focus is on the tasks and activities necessary to implement and thus develop technical solutions to complete a project.

 On the flip side, Change Management focuses primarily on the employees of the organization, who have been impacted by the change.